-These Bean and Cheese Quesadillas are so easy to throw together.
-They're made with beans, cheese and mini wontons for a cheesy game day snack or appetizer!
+Bean and Cheese Quesadillas are so easy to throw together with mini tortillas, beans, cheese and veggies- perfect game day snack or appetizer

-These vegetarian refried bean quesadillas make for the perfect easy appetizer.
-Made with wonton wrappers, these small bites are ready in less than 10 minutes and they are low in calories.
-Great for game day snacks, these were a hit with the whole family!
+These vegetarian bean and cheese quesadillas make for the perfect easy appetizer.
+Made with mini tortillas or even wonton wrappers, these small bites are ready in less than 10 minutes and they are low in calories.
+Great for game day snacks, these will be a hit with the whole family!

 Frequently asked questions

-I used a Mexican shredded cheese blend for my wonton quesadillas.
-It has a slight heat to it and it melts really well.
+I use a Mexican shredded cheese blend for my these bean quesadillas.
+It has a mild flavor and it melts really well.
 It’s important to use a good melting cheese, as it works as a glue to hold the quesadillas together.
 Mozzarella would work as well and it would have a milder flavor.

 These appetizers are best served immediately, straight out of the pan.
 If you wish, you can make the filling ahead of time and keep covered in the fridge until ready to use.

 Yes!
 But I recommend freezing before cooking.
 Lay them flat on a baking sheet until firm.
 Then transfer to a freezer bag or airtight container for up to 2 months.
 You can cook them from frozen by placing them on the heated skillet and cooking for 2-3 minutes per side until heated through.

 This recipe is perfect for parties, and especially for game day snacks.
 And what’s great, is that they’re loved by adults and kids!
 So quick and easy to make, they’re a must have if you are entertaining!

 - Shrimp Avocado Bean Salsa

 - Buffalo Cauliflower Bites